 The Meta Description is an overview of your page as seen on search engine results pages.
-Once you enter keywords into a search engine, a list of relevant search results will pop up.
+When doing SEO for Architects, once you enter keywords into a search engine, a list of relevant search results will pop up.
 You’ll notice that each result includes the title with a short description of the content underneath.
 That information is called the Meta Description.
 It’s basically a summary of your post, consisting of 165-175 characters.
 On WordPress, you’ll enter that summary in the ‘Snippet Preview' field under the text.
 This is your opportunity to engage the user with interest and encourage click-through.
 Again, be sure to include the keyword(s).

 PRO TIP: The meta tag/description defaults to the first lines of your post text if you don’t enter something specific.
 So make sure to add your own summary, because the opening lines are not often adequate for architect blog post optimization.
 You want the reader to feel compelled to click and read more to see the rest of the story.

 See the picture below to better understand the meta description.

 Include links to relevant content on your site within the text by adding a hyperlink.
 Feel free to link outside of your site, as well, if you find relevant content somewhere else.

 Image Alt Text